 Technology allowed us to communicate and interact very effectively, in a school where pupil voice is at the core of what we promote”.

-Our girls have daily live lessons with their class teachers including English and Maths.
-These are complemented by a range of different live lessons in other curriculum areas including Art, Ballet, Mandarin, French, Drama, Science, Singing and Philosophy.
+Our girls had daily live lessons with their class teachers including English and Maths.
+These were complemented by a range of different live lessons in other curriculum areas including Art, Ballet, Mandarin, French, Drama, Science, Singing and Philosophy.

-To supplement live lessons, the girls also have video lessons provided in a range of different subjects.
-This enables the girls to have a much needed break during the day and complete work in their own time.
+To supplement live lessons, the girls also had video lessons provided in a range of different subjects.
+This enabled the girls to have a much-needed break during the day and complete work in their own time.

-The girls’ pastoral care is our main priority and we endeavour to uphold the feeling of community within the school.
-The girls attend weekly assemblies with the Headteacher which is a time for prayer, reflection and togetherness.
+The girls’ pastoral care is our main priority and we endeavoured to uphold the feeling of community within the school.
+The girls attended weekly assemblies with the Headteacher which is a time for prayer, reflection and togetherness.

-Class teachers have a weekly 1:1 wellness check with each girl.
+Class teachers had a weekly 1:1 wellness check with each girl.

-During the last lockdown, the school community also came together to participate in fun activities and enjoyed a range of quizzes.
+During the first lockdown, the school community also came together to participate in fun activities and enjoyed a range of quizzes.